wubbyweb/agentic-podcast-generator/system_architecture.md

-# Agentic System Architecture Plan
+# Agentic System Architecture

 ## System Overview

-This agentic system consists of a Master Agent orchestrating multiple specialized Sub-agents to process topics and generate content through a sequential pipeline with parallel processing capabilities.
+This agentic system consists of a Master Agent that coordinates research and content generation through a streamlined workflow: research-first approach followed by parallel content generation.

 ## System Architecture